moliver28/research-handbook/content/handbook/marketing/developer-relations/evangelist-program.md

 **The ask**

-If you would like to remain in the active GitLab Heroes group, please update your community contributions to maintain your GitLab Heroes status by following these steps:[ Adding a contribution to the GitLab Heroes Contributions](https://gitlab.com/gitlab-com/marketing/community-relations/gitlab-heroes#adding-a-contribution-to-the-gitlab-heroes-contributions-page).
+If you would like to remain in the active GitLab Heroes group, please update your community contributions to maintain your GitLab Heroes status by following these steps:[Adding a contribution to the GitLab Heroes Contributions](https://gitlab.com/gitlab-com/marketing/community-relations/gitlab-heroes#adding-a-contribution-to-the-gitlab-heroes-contributions-page).

 If you have not shared any recent contributions or otherwise been involved in the GitLab community between February 1, 2021 and January 31, 2022, the Evangelist Program Manager will reach out with an invite to join the GitLab Heroes Alumni group.